brownrabbit0207/wix-detox/website/versioned_docs/version-19.x/Introduction.iOSDevEnv.md

 slug: introduction/ios-dev-env
 title: Setting Up an iOS Development & Testing Environment
 sidebar_label: Setting Up an iOS Development & Testing Environment
+---

+## Setting Up an iOS Development & Testing Environment

+This guide sums up the tools required for an environment for running automated UI tests using iOS simulators (using Detox, in particular).

 ### Prerequisites

 Running Detox (on iOS) requires the following: